TiaLow/city_explorer_api/README.md

   - cors
   - superagent

-  - (npm i will install for short term)
+  - (npm i will install dependencies for short term)

 - User should create a .env file, see envSamples